Royal Commission on Radio Broadcasting: History

 From 1922-1932, the radio administration came under the Department of Marine and Fisheries.

 With only dozens of radio stations broadcasting within Canada, and few Canadian households owning radios, the Radio Broadcasting industry was not a top agenda issue for the Federal Government in the 1920s.
-However, a series of controversial and ungoverned attacks over the airwaves, directed namely at the Catholic Church and Canadian Government, led it to be a matter of public and political importance.
+However, a series of controversial and ungoverned attacks over the airwaves, directed mainly at the Catholic Church and the Canadian Government, became a matter of public and political importance.
 This led to debates on how broadcasting should be managed.
-These problems included the feeling that religious radio stations had "...emerged as a new weapon with which one religious group could bludgeon another...", and that U.S. stations unfairly dominated the airwaves despite an agreements to reserve some frequencies exclusively for Canadian stations.
+These problems included the feeling that religious radio stations had "...emerged as a new weapon with which one religious group could bludgeon another...", and that U.S. stations unfairly dominated the airwaves despite an agreement to reserve some frequencies exclusively for Canadian stations.

 The Commissioners

 In December 1928, under the direction of Prime Minister William Lyon Mackenzie King, P.J.
 Arthur (Minister of Marine and Fisheries) formed the Aird Commission to report on federal broadcasting policy.
 Sir John Aird and his colleagues Charles A. Bowman, Esq.
 (Editor of the Ottawa Citizen), Augustin Frigon, D.Sc.
 (Director of École Polytechnique in Montreal), and Donald Manson, Esq., (Chief Inspector of Radio, Department of Marine and Fisheries) set out to examine how radio broadcasting is done abroad and how it could be improved on home soil.
 Between April 17 and July 24, the commission heard 164 oral statements, took 124 written submissions, and had the comments of nine provinces and controlled conventions.

 Travelling across Europe and the United States, the commission made several observations regarding the inner workings of radio stations and their ownership.
 It was noted that some of the best broadcasting was done in Germany and the United Kingdom, where they both made use of a public broadcaster.
 What they also observed was a dependence on advertising revenue in many radio markets.
-This dependence led the commission to come to the conclusion that when it came to matters of public importance, Canadians should have access to uninterrupted public broadcasting, free of solicitation.
+This dependence led the commission to conclude that, when it came to matters of public importance, Canadians should have access to uninterrupted public broadcasting free of solicitation.
 The latter notion was at times abandoned in hopes to stimulate Canadian businesses during the Great Depression.

 “We believe that private enterprise is to be commended for its effort to provide entertainment for the benefit of the public with no direct return of revenue.
 This lack of revenue has, however, tended more and more to force too much advertising upon the listener.
 It also would appear to result in the crowding of stations into urban centres and the consequent duplication of services in such places, leaving other large populated areas ineffectively served.”